fanovilla/conthego/README.md

 # Concordion On The Go

-A lightweight, opinionated implementation of a Specification By Example (SBE) framework in golang.
+Conthego.
+A lightweight implementation of a Specification By Example (SBE) framework in [go](https://golang.org/).
 Inspired by [concordion.org](https://concordion.org).

 ## Usage